• Skip to primary navigation

 Eggs laid by hens are the most widely consumed and readily available.

-Some famous bird eggs besides chicken are turkey, ostrich, quail, and duck.
+Some famous bird eggs besides chicken are turkey, ostrich, quail, duck, and guinea fowl eggs taste guide.

 Regarding size, the ostrich egg is the largest, while the quail is the smallest among them.